Red Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have gone 7-5 in games they were listed as the moneyline favorite (winning 58.3% of those games).
+- The Red Sox have an 8-5 record in games they were favored on the moneyline (winning 61.5% of those games).

-- Boston has gone 4-3 when playing as moneyline favorites with odds of -140 or shorter (57.1% winning percentage).
+- Boston has a 4-3 record (winning 57.1% of its games) when it has played as moneyline favorites of -135 or shorter.

-- Based on this contest's moneyline, the Red Sox's implied win probability is 58.3%.
+- The Red Sox have a 57.4% chance to win this game based on the moneyline's implied probability.

-- The Red Sox have not had a run line set for a contest this season.
+- The Red Sox have not had a run line set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.